rmunro/SDCND-Behavioral-Cloning-P3/writeup_report.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 However, the car was not able to complete track 2.
-I did more data augmentation by generating a random shadow of polygon shape on top of the iamges, and that helped the car complete track 2 as well.
+I did more data augmentation by generating a random shadow of polygon shape on top of the images, and that helped the car complete track 2 as well.

 #### 2. Final Model Architecture